 - All public water fountains are currently closed.
 However, we encourage you to bring your own refillable water bottle and use the bottle filler in Clifford Carl Hall (on the ground floor).

 The BC Archives Reference Room

-In order to abide by the Public Health directives on gatherings, Venue Rentals have been suspended until 2021.
+To abide by the public health directives on gatherings, Venue Rentals have been suspended until 2021.
 Please contact our Venue Rentals and Events Manager for more information.

 Tours and Behind the Scenes Visits